dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Most fundamentals matchers are all concerned with variations of the question: “are these two things the same?”,  depending on the context.
 "The same" might refer to one of the several things:

-- Identity: for example, two references to one object
+- <span style="color: orange;">Identity:</span> for example, two references to one object

-- Hash key equality: two objects of the same type and value, such as two copies of the string “hello”.
+- <span style="color: green;">Hash key equality:</span> two objects of the same type and value, such as two copies of the string “hello”.

-- Value equality: two objects of compatible types with the same meaning, such as the integer 42 on the floating Point number 42.0
+- <span style="color: blue;">Value equality:</span> two objects of compatible types with the same meaning, such as the integer 42 on the floating Point number 42.0

-Value equality
+<span style="color: blue;">Value equality</span>

 Most of the time, Ruby programmers are concerned with the last of these: <b>value equality</b>, embodied in Ruby's === operator.

 This matcher is the one you want.
 However, sometimes you have a more specific me.